| |

 Butter melting in an Xtrema skillet on the stove

-Pour in the batter, swirl it around a little with the rubber spatula – but don’t stir it.
 Pour the fruity filling over the batter and gently spread it out on the top.
 Avoid scooping up from the bottom, just lightly spreading the fruit will work just fine.

 Cherry Cranberry Cobbler on a white plate with whipped cream with a skillet filled with it nearby